gogoiuddipta/front-end-works/README.md

 # Games
-A repository of some simple games I made as part of my learning curve usingJava, JavaScript etc.
+A repository of some simple games I made as part of my learning curve using Java, JavaScript etc.